Yash2000D/Java-Full-Stack/README.md

 # Java-Full-Stack
 Simplilearn Assessment
-The source code is in :FullStackJava\src\companylockerspvt\ltd
+The source code is in :Java-Full-Stack/src/companylockerspvt/ltd/LockedMe.java